Register as a CIS contractor

 Returns cover a "tax month" which runs from the 6th of one month to the 5th of the next.
 For example:

 If you know you will not be using subcontractors for a while, you can ask HMRC to set your CIS to "inactive" for up to 6 months.
-This stops the need for nil returns during that period.
+This counts as the advance notification and stops the need for nil returns during that period - but you must request it before the tax month starts, not after.

 CIS penalties can add up quickly, especially for small businesses: